 Street art as a social justice practice

-Street art and public art installation has been a practice for social justice work for over a decade.
-Projects produced in collaboration with photographers in Afghanistans, with community in Colorado, or between multi—generational wildlife conservation activists installed globally.
-Projects installed secretly during the COVID lockdown to get the community through tough times.
-Projects to raise awareness around stalking, extinction, racism, and, culture.
+Street art and public art installation has been at the heart of my social justice work for over a decade.
+Projects were produced in collaboration with photographers in Afghanistans, with community in Colorado, and between multi—generational wildlife conservation activists installed globally.
+Projects were installed secretly during the COVID lockdown to get the community through tough times.
+Projects were created raise awareness in public spaces around stalking, extinction, racism, and, culture.

 Streets of Afghanistan

 Streets of Afghanistan is a life-sized, art installation that highlights the beauty and soul of Afghanistan while challenging existing stereotypes of the war-torn country.
-A ground-breaking collaboration of Afghan and Western photographers through life-sized photography that was launched as a pop-up exhibition in public spaces around Afghanistan in 2012.
+A ground-breaking collaboration of Afghan and foreign photographers through life-sized photography that was initially premiered in Colorado before traveling to Afghanistan as a pop-up exhibition in a series of public spaces in 2012-2014.
+The exhibition was donated to the ACKU archvies at Kabul University.
 A book documenting the project of the same name, Streets of Afghanistan, was published by Hatherleigh Press in 2013.

 Black Lives Matter Mural